 What happens when a festive dessert meets festive beverage?
 It gives birth to another culinary marvel just like this thandai phirni.
 This quick and decadent dessert brings the lush goodness of milk and a nutty charm of almonds, pistachios, cashew nuts and a whole lot of spices.

 This quick and decadent dessert brings the lush goodness of milk and a nutty charm of almonds

 Here's wishing you all a very Happy Holi in advance.

-It is that time of the year again, when the winter clouds are giving way for the bounty of spring.
-Holi is one such festival synonymous with spring.
-Cheeks painted in hues of pink, green, yellow and red, getting drenched in coloured water or devouring the festive special delicacies; there is a reason why Holi is one of the most loved and widely celebrated festivals of India.
+The winter clouds are giving way for the bounty of spring,and Indians across the country are all geared to celebrate Holi in less than a week.
+Cheeks smeared in hues of pink, green, yellow and red, getting drenched in coloured water or devouring the festive special delicacies; there is a reason why Holi is one of the most loved and widely celebrated festivals of India.
 Different regions of the country have their own local take on the festival.
 In Mathura, the festivities may last more than week.
 It is known as 'lath mar Holi', where women beat men with sticks and sing songs.
 In Bengal, Holi is celebrated as Dol jatra or swing festival where idols of Krishna and Radha are worshipped, and everybody plays on swings and with colours.
 In South, people worship God Kaamdeva.
 Like all festivals in India,